-After upgrading WordPress, many people may encounter strange characters in WordPress posts text.
-This issue typically presents after upgrading or moving WordPress.
-It appears to be a character set or charset encoding problem where apostrophes, hyphens, quotation marks and dashes appear or are displayed in posts and pages as strange characters like â€™‚?.
+After upgrading, restoring a database or moving a WordPress site, you may encounter strange characters in your WordPress posts text.
+It appears to be a character set or charset encoding problem where apostrophes, hyphens, quotation marks and dashes appear in posts and pages as strange characters like â€™‚?.
 The symptoms are obvious.
 WordPress posts and pages suddenly contain garbled, weird, or strange characters.

-WordPress database character set and coalition problem:
+WordPress database character set and coalition problem

 For people installing WordPress for the first time, these default defines are fine.
-However, if the previous WordPress database was not explicitly set as a Unicode UTF-8 charset collation to begin with, these new default defines can pose problems.
-For example, let's say myÂ default database charset is Latin1.
+However, if the previous WordPress database was not explicitly set as a Unicode UTF-8 charset collation to begin with (usually latin1), these new default defines can pose problems.
+For example, let's say my default database charset is Latin1.
 If a UTF-8 define is now forced, my post text would be incorrectly decoded.
 As a result the text would not render correctly.

-How to fix the strange characters in WordPress posts:
+How to fix the strange characters in WordPress posts

 - Access your WordPress directory via ftp

 - Locate and open the WordPress wp-config.php file.
-Find and delete the following two lines:
+Find and delete the following two lines;

 - Save your changes and go view your site